kosmotive/respublica/backend/README.md

 # Backend management

-Remember to activate the virtual environment, except for prerequisites:
+Remember to activate the virtual environment, except for the *Prerequisites* section:
 ```bash
 source venv/bin/activate
 ```

-## Prerequisities
+## Prerequisites

 **This is required only once for inital setup.**